JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Uploading Files/index.md

 # Uploading Files
 In almost all cases, graphics are uploaded using the `ScreenManager`.
-You can find out about setting images in templates, soft buttons, and menus in [Displaying Information/Text, Images, and Buttons](Displaying Information/Text Images and Buttons).
+You can find out about setting images in templates, soft buttons, and menus in the [Text Images and Buttons](Displaying a User Interface/Text Images and Buttons) guide.
 Other situations, such as `PerformInteraction`s, VR help lists, and turn by turn directions, are not currently covered by the `ScreenManager`.
-To upload an image, see [Displaying Information/Uploading Graphics](Displaying Information/Text Images and Buttons).
+To upload an image, see the [Uploading Images](Other SDL Features/Uploading Images) guide.

 ## Uploading an mp3 Using SDLFileManager
 The `SDLFileManager` uploads files and keeps track of all the uploaded files names during a session.
 To send data with the `SDLFileManager`, you need to create either a `SDLFile` or `SDLArtwork` object. `SDLFile` objects are created with a local `NSURL` or `NSData`; `SDLArtwork` uses a `UIImage`.